Originally posted by cybersoga

 at the risk of getting off topic - what on earth has this got to do with the topic under discussion - a little perspective please!

-As for the actual issue under discussion, its unfortunate that EU rules tend to work against the consumer in this example
+its unfortunate that EU rules tend to work against the consumer in this example

 ...and here's another spin on the story: